kristinecodes/EdgeLedger/README.md

 website built following Brad Traversy's Udemy course for HTML/CSS

-Flexbox used to styling/placement
+Flexbox used to styling/placement <br>
-JS/Jquery used for smooth scrolling and some navbar effects Lightbox used on index page for cards
+JS/Jquery used for smooth scrolling and some navbar effects <br>
+Lightbox used on index page for cards